 The first soil samplings were carried out in July 2020 and 2021 in all plots in the three locations of Catalonia region.
 At each monitoring plot, fifteen soil samples were sampled with an auger from 10 to 20 cm.
 Soil samples were obtained in an X shape centred in the soil moisture sensor location and covering mostly the whole plot.
-For analysis, samples were grouped in threes according sampling proximity, to create five composite samples per plot.
-Some pilots will be resampled according to Table 2.
-The 2020 and 2021 analysis were sent to Eurofins analysis laboratory, and we already have the results (Figure 1, 2 & 3).
+For analysis, samples were grouped in three according to sampling proximity, to create five composite samples per plot.
+Llívia (CAT) pilot has been resampled in 2023 (Table 2).
+The 2020, 2021 and 2023 analysis were sent to Eurofins analysis laboratory, and results are presented in Figures 1, 2a, 2b & 3.

 Table 2.
-Soil samplings for soil physical and chemical properties and microbiologic diversity estimation along the project in the different sites.
-All samplings in the same year correspond to a single sampling period (about veraison): number indicates number of plots sampled.
-Extra sampling in Espolla due to soil texture inconsistencies.
+Soil samplings for soil physical and chemical properties and microbial diversity monitoring along the project in the different sites.
+All samplings in the same year correspond to a single sampling period (about veraison): number indicates number of plots sampled. \Extra sampling in Espolla due to soil texture inconsistencies.

 Site 2020 2021 2022 2023 Total

 Llívia (CAT) 3 0 0 3 6

-Empordà Espolla (CAT) 2 0 0 1 3
+Empordà Espolla (CAT) 3 0 0 0 3

 Empordà Roses (CAT) 0 5 0 0 5

 The 2020 analyses represent long time effects of vineyard establishment in the case of Espolla, for the conventional soil management plot (CM) and the long-established cover crop plot (WE), and the initial conditions for the newly established cover crop (NC), with the nearby fennel (F) representing original conditions; in the case of Llívia, samples represent the original conditions for a recently establish vineyard (NV) and for a very recently established vineyard (VNV), with the nearby pasture (P) representing original conditions.
-In Roses case, 2021 samples represent terraces vs. hillslope cultivation, and vase formation vs. trellising.
+In Roses case, 2021 samples represent terraces vs. hillslope cultivation, and vase formation vs. trellis.
 The Roses plots are Trellis slope (TS), Trellis Terrace (TT), Gobelet Terrace (GT), Gobelet Slope (GS) and Scrubland (S).

-Some plots will be resampled according to Table 2 to follow soil evolution under different treatments (for recent or new treatments), as is the case of Llívia and Espolla in this 2023.
-For long established treatments (in some plots in Empordà), no resampling will be performed, and data will be compared between plots representing different conditions.
-The first preliminary 2020 soil results analyses are shown in Figure 1 (Espolla), Figure 2 (Llívia) and for 2021 in Figure 3 (Roses).
+Llívia (CAT) plot was resampled in 2023 (Table 2) to follow the soil evolution under different treatments (for recent or new treatments).
+For long established treatments, no resampling will be performed, and data will be compared between plots representing different conditions.
+The 2020 soil results analyses are shown in Figure 1 (Espolla), Figure 2a (Llívia) and for 2021 in Figure 3 (Roses).
+The 2023 results of Llívia (CAT) plot are shown in Figure 2b.

-In Espolla, NC plot (Espolla) shows higher values of macronutrients (N-P-K), organic carbon and organic matter than WE and CM plot.
-In general terms, NC soils (spontaneous cover has only been allowed from 2019) have high values of macronutrients and organic matter (Figure 1).
+In Espolla, NC plot (Espolla) shows higher values of macronutrients (N-P-K), organic carbon and organic matter than WE and CM plots.
+In general, NC soils (spontaneous cover has only been allowed from 2019) have high values of macronutrients and organic matter (Figure 1).
 Therefore, the soil impact in terms of nutrients availability of a new spontaneous cover crop is lower than a soil conventional management, which presents lower values of these nutrients.
 In the case of a spontaneous cover crop allowed for several years (WE), the behaviour is quite similar than CM (Figure 1).